Skip to content

 Introduction

-This command is made to try to verify the validity in the form of the aforementioned look ahead bias.
+This command is made to try to verify the validity in the form of the aforementioned lookahead bias.

 How does the command work?